 During the PHE, telehealth coverage was temporarily expanded to include more flexibilities and allow more people to receive care from their homes.
-For example, during the PHE and through December 31, 2024, telehealth services were:
+These flexibilities were originally set to expire December 31, 2024, but they were extended through March 2025 as part of legislation passed to avoid a government shutdown and keep spending the same as it was in December 2024.
+For example, during the PHE and through March 31, 2025, telehealth services are: